Non-Convex Global Optimization as an Optimal Stabilization Problem: Convergence Rates: Conclusions

-\subsection{Conclusions}
+The Rastrigin function is a standard benchmark in global optimization, with a unique global minimizer at the origin and a large number of local stationary points.
+We consider

+The value function is computed with $\Omega=[-2,2]^2$ and $M=10$.
+Trajectories are initialized both from generic points and from stationary points of $f_3$, including local minimizers and maximizers.
+As shown in Figure~\ref{fig:ras}, all controlled trajectories escape local optima and converge to the global minimizer, with rapid exponential decay of $\operatorname{dist}(y(t),\mathfrak{M})^2$.

+\section{Conclusions}

+We have developed a rigorous framework for global non-convex optimization through optimal control theory, establishing explicit exponential convergence rates under minimal structural assumptions.
+By reformulating the minimization problem as a discounted infinite-horizon control problem, we proved that trajectories following the gradient flow of the value function converge to global minimizers with quantifiable rates, requiring neither convexity, nor differentiability, nor \L{}ojasiewicz-type conditions on the objective function.

+Several key mechanisms underlie these convergence guarantees.
+The value function serves as a Lyapunov function for the controlled dynamics, decaying exponentially to the global minimum along optimal and quasi-optimal trajectories.
+The pathwise convergence analysis further reveals Turnpike phenomena and fundamental connections to controllability theory.
+Crucially, structural assumptions are imposed on the value function rather than directly on the objective, and we showed that mild local properties of the objective (locally linear or quadratic growth near minimizers) automatically induce the desired features in the value function.

-Our approach offers a deterministic and principled alternative to stochastic or heuristic methods commonly used in non-convex optimization.
-It is based on lifting the problem to an infinite dimensional setting by embedding it into an optimal control framework.
-It allows us to obtain trajectories whose convergence towards the set of global minimizers can be rigorously analyzed and quantified.
-This formulation relies solely on deterministic control principles (without invoking randomness or sampling) and thus provides both theoretical guarantees and a clear dynamical interpretation of the optimization process.
+This approach offers a deterministic and principled alternative to stochastic or heuristic methods commonly used in non-convex optimization.
+By lifting the problem to an infinite-dimensional setting through the optimal control framework, the method relies solely on deterministic principles rather than randomness or sampling.
+This yields both rigorous theoretical guarantees and a clear dynamical interpretation of the optimization process.

+Beyond the specific technical contributions, this work illustrates the power of cross-disciplinary approaches in optimization.
+The control-theoretic perspective transforms an intractable non-convex minimization problem into a stabilization problem with exploitable structure, revealing convergence mechanisms invisible from a purely optimization-theoretic viewpoint and offering a fresh perspective on longstanding challenges in non-convex optimization.